-- To help prevent shingles from fusing to the waterproofing underlayment, cover sand or granular-surfaced WinterGuard with a layer of felt-underlayment or use film-surfaced WinterGuard HT.
-Adopting this practice will serve the property owner and your fellow roofing contractor well when it comes time for the next re-roof. - WinterGuard may not come in contact with excessive amounts of petroleum solvent-based cements, such as asphalt plastic cement.
+◆ To help prevent shingles from fusing to the waterproofing underlayment, you can cover sand or granular-surfaced WinterGuard with a layer of felt-underlayment or use film-surfaced WinterGuard HT or WinterGuard Metal.
+Although not required, adopting this practice will serve the property owner and your fellow roofing contractor well when it comes time for the next re-roof.

+- WinterGuard may not come in contact with excessive amounts of petroleum solvent-based cements, such as asphalt plastic cement.
 For use with WinterGuard, CertainTeed recommends urethanes or polymer-modified cements.
 Use such materials sparingly. - Do not apply over shingles.
 With the exception of certain roof penetration flashing details do not apply over water-resistant underlayment. - If necessary, you may apply new WinterGuard over an older existing piece of WSU; however, be sure the following conditions are met in order for the WinterGuard warranty to remain in force: - The underlying roof deck must be acceptable and in good condition. - The existing WSU must have a smooth, clean surface.
-Nail holes can be present, but all shingles, nails, etc. must be removed and the existing WSU surface swept clean. - The surface of the existing WSU must be primed with an ASTM D41 asphalt primer in order to achieve proper adhesion when applying WinterGuard sand or granular.
-The use of asphalt primer prior to applying WinterGuard HT over an existing WSU surface is strongly recommended. - All laps must be offset between the existing WSU and new WinterGuard by at least 8". - "Feather" the high edge of the WinterGuard over the existing WSU to avoid telegraphing its double thickness.
+Nail holes can be present, but all shingles, nails, etc. must be removed and the existing WSU surface swept clean. - The surface of the existing WSU must be primed with an ASTM D41 asphalt primer in order to achieve proper adhesion when applying all surface style versions of WinterGuard. - All laps must be offset between the existing WSU and new WinterGuard by at least 8". - "Feather" the high edge of the WinterGuard over the existing WSU to avoid telegraphing its double thickness.